foo123/Xpresion/README.md

 8. define aliases of operators/functions seamlessly
 9. define new custom expression syntaxes easily (e.g via configuration or via extension/override of methods)
 10. implementations for Node/JS, PHP, Python (only one class per implementation)

+**If you use Xpresion in your application and you want to share it, feel free to submit an example link**

 ####Live Examples